kchappelow/CIS229-Chapt12Project/readme.md

 #Chapter 12 Project

-Modify WebCrawler.java to search for the words "Computer Programming" starting from the URL http://cs.armstrong.edu/liang.
+Modify WebCrawler.java to search for the word "machinery" starting from the URL https://en.wikipedia.org/wiki/Computer_programming.
 Your program terminates once the words are found.
 Display the URL for the page that contains the words.